 - Answer customer questions: In Google Maps on Android, customers can ask and answer questions about your business.
 You can also directly respond to these Q&As.

-- Message your customers directly: The Google My Business app lets you chat with customers who find your Business Profiles and answer their questions.
+- Message your customers directly: The Google Maps app lets you chat with customers who find your Business Profiles and answer their questions.
 Messaging with customers can help keep current customers and attract potential customers.

 - Report potentially inappropriate reviews: You can flag a review for removal if it violates the Google Maps policy guidelines.

 - Write a business summary: Google Maps may provide a summary of your chain’s offerings in a short paragraph.
 If you find any of this information to be factually incorrect, contact us and we can make the changes for you.